microdotblog/help.micro.blog/_posts/2018-01-11-setting-up-wordpress.markdown

 While not all themes support post formats, most of the default themes do.
 If you're using a common WordPress theme, chances are good that it has basic support for "Status" or "Aside" already.

-screenshot of editing the post format screenshot of the default WordPress them for statuses

 It might be tempting to embrace all the post formats — for example, using the "Image" format when posting a photo to your microblog — but that adds some complexity that won't be well-supported in most tools.
 To keep things simple, use "Standard" for longer posts with titles, and "Status" or "Aside" for all your microblog posts: short posts and photo posts.
 You can always introduce additional formats later when you're comfortable with the basics.

 (Ready for more advanced post types?
 The IndieWeb-friendly [Post Kinds plugin](https://wordpress.org/plugins/indieweb-post-kinds/) from David Shanske introduces even more post types such as photo, check-in, reply, and like.)